Alosa macedonica: Distribution and habitat

 Alosa macedonica is endemic to Greece where it is restricted to Lake Volvi in the Mygdonia catchment in northern Greece.
 Its presence in neighbouring Lake Koroneia has been claimed, and that this species was extirpated from there when it dried up in the 1990s, however, its presence in that lake has never been confirmed.
 The liparia is pelagic living in the upper layers of the lake in the warmer months and retreating to deeper water in the cooler parts of the year.

 Biology

 Alosa macedonica is a member of the genus Alosa, whose other species are often anadromous migrating between marine and freshwater.
 Research suggests that the ancestors of Alosa macedonica inhabited marine regions of the Aegean Sea.

 Alosa macedonica have teeth in the palatine and vomer.
 They have approximately 50 vertebrae and 106-128 gill rakers.
 They are about 181-230 mm in length and spawn around the months of July and August.

+Reproduction

+It reproduces once a year, and the breeding season lasts from mid-June to mid-August.

+Feeding habits

+It feeds primarily on zooplankton, engaging in selective predation.
+However, larger individuals show a preference for a piscivorous diet, consuming fish such as Knipowitschia caucasica and Rhodeus amarus.